AbdullahO/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an M.Sc. student in both  Electrical Engineering and Computer Science, and Computational Science and Engineering at MIT (dual degree).
+I am a Ph.D. student in Electrical Engineering and Computer Science at MIT.
 I'm affiliated with the Laboratory for Information and Decision Systems (LIDS) and Institute for Data, Systems, and Society (IDSS).
 I am fortunate to be advised by Professor [Devavrat Shah](https://devavrat.mit.edu).